In Connecticut, in my heart.

 mental health accessibility and support services

-the role of violence, particularly in video games, as a desensitizing agent
+the role of violence in media as a desensitizing agent

 the personal choices of parents in trying to find the balance between exposing children to the world's beauty while protecting them from its evils.